False daisy

 Malayalam: Kayyonni കയ്യോന്നി, Kunjunni കഞ്ഞുണ്ണി.

-False Daisy is an annual herb commonly throughout India, in waste land, plane areas etc., prostrate, erect, and it grows up to 1 ft tall, grows abundantly in the tropical area.
-Leaves are simple lace shaped and 2.5 to 7.5 cm long, oppositely arranged, oblong, elliptic.
-Stems are erect, velvety, pale green, short, flat or round, brown stem.
-Flowers are small and white, shape like a daisy flower.
+False Daisy is an annual herb commonly throughout India, in the wasteland, plane areas, etc., prostrate, and erect, and it grows up to 1 ft tall and grows abundantly in tropical areas.
+Leaves are simple lace-shaped and 2.5 to 7.5 cm long, oppositely arranged, oblong, elliptic.
+Stems are erect, velvety, pale green, short, flat, or round, brown stems.
+Flowers are small and white, shaped like a daisy flower.

 Leaf Arrangement